 The Lufkin Daily News is providing all content about the coronavirus crisis free to online readers.

-The Angelina County & Cities Health District is now reporting three cases of COVID-19, coronavirus in Angelina County.
+The Angelina County & Cities Health District has confirmed that 50-year-old Bretta Nerren is the fifth COVID-19-related death in Angelina County.

 COVID-19 - Latest from AP